Birch-san/box2d-wasm/docs/user-data.md

 console.log(body2.favouriteDessert) // 'pie'
 ```

-To be safe Emscripten's JS object re-use: you should store metadata _outside_ of your JS object:
+To be safe from Emscripten's JS object re-use: you should store metadata _outside_ of your JS object:

 ```js
 /** @type {Object.<number, unknown}} */